 - Decided abortion was your only option and now you live with the shame of that decision.

 God is always there for you no matter what!
-Whether the memories are sad, happy, emotional, regret, or whatever the case may be.
+Whether the memories are sad, happy, emotional, regretful, or whatever the case may be.

-I can’t say that I understand however you view Mother’s Day but I have a Savior who knows all things and will hold you in the shelter of his loving arms.
-Just call on him and he will be there for you in whatever way you need.
+I don’t know if your Mother’s Day is difficult but I have a Savior who knows all things and will hold you in the shelter of his loving arms.
+Just call on him and he will be there for you in whatever situation you need.